There is no (75,32,10,16) strongly regular graph

 After each iteration of {\em extend.c} we used McKay's {\em shortg} \cite{Nauty} program to remove isomorphic graphs from the obtained lists.
 Extending a graph of order 18 takes roughly 0.5 seconds on a standard desktop machine and the whole computation for the proof of our main took roughly 240 CPU hours.

-To compute comparability graphs we wrote a graph that takes as input a list of star complements and for each output writes the graph6 representation of its comparability graph.
+To compute compatibility graphs we wrote a program that takes as input a list of star complements and for each output writes the graph6 representation of its compatibility graph.
 The program is called {\em compGraph2graph6.c} and is found on GitHub \cite{GitHub}.
-We have found that the average comparability graph gets computed in 0.5 seconds and hence the instances of Theorem \ref{thm:main} were computed in about 5000 CPU hours.
-Let us note that the program does not output comparability graphs with order smaller than the clique number sought - in our case $57$.
+We have found that the average compatibility graph gets computed in 0.5 seconds and hence the instances of Theorem \ref{thm:main} were computed in about 5000 CPU hours.
+Let us note that the program does not output compatibility graphs with order smaller than the clique number sought - in our case $57$.

-The computationally most intensive part was computing the clique number of the obtained comparability graph.
+The computationally most intensive part was computing the clique number of the obtained compatibility graph.
 This step took roughly $150000$ CPU hours and was carried on a computational grid of $2000$ CPU's.

 Both programs use the GNU GSL library for linear algebra routines and make use of the precision guaranteed by their implementation.
 Finally let us remark that in some of the steps we made use of the GNU parallel program \cite{Parallel}.